 4. Super-pointy pumps

 Thong platforms crossed over from the late ’90s into the early 2000s as means of taking a casual look and adding a bit of a statement.
 But as the aughts went on, the classic flat thong sandal (better known in the U.S. as the flip flop, as another “thong” trend was simultaneously taking off) reigned supreme, on both celebs and the masses.
-The trend is has been making a fast comeback in the past year with elevated, novelty takes on the style.
+The trend is has been making a fast comeback in the past year with elevated, novelty takes on the style, often done in leather.

 6. The T-strap